single-spa/single-spa.js.org/website/versioned_docs/version-5.x/ecosystem-angular.md

 ```

 You can dynamically load the component by setting the `config` as an
-asynchronous function that fetches the component.
+asynchronous method that fetches the component.

 Since some versions of webpack use SystemJS under the hood, you'll need to
 reference the global version.